 Ikuntji X Magpie Goose

 Ikuntji Artists partnered with fashion social enterprise Magpie Goose to bring this special collaboration.
 The collection features seven designs from five Ikuntji artists: Alice Nampitjinpa, Keturah Zimran, Mavis Nampitjinpa Marks, Eunice Napanangka Jack and Mitjili Napurrula.
-This collection was a finalists in the finalists for the 2020 The Design Files + Laminex Design Awards and 2020 National Indigenous Fashion Awards.
+This collection was a finalists in the 2020 The Design Files + Laminex Design Awards and 2020 National Indigenous Fashion Awards.

 Ikuntji + Publisher